hashicorp/terraform-provider-tfe/website/docs/d/variables.html.markdown

 ## Attributes Reference

 * `variables` - List containing all terraform and environment variables configured on the workspace
-* `terraform` - List containing terraform category variables configured on the workspace
+* `terraform` - List containing terraform variables configured on the workspace
 * `environment` - List containing environment category variables configured on the workspace

 The `variables, terraform and environment` blocks contains: